schluhm/spotify-downloader/README.md

 # Spotify Downloader

-This python script downloads all of the songs from all of your playlists on Spotify.
+This python script downloads all of the songs, in MP3 format, from all of your playlists on Spotify.
+It searches for each of the songs from your playlist on YouTube, searches for (what it thinks is) the best video file, and then converts the video file into an audio file.

 ## Getting Started